Large Language Models for Software Engineering: A Systematic Literature Review

-\textbf{Program synthesis.} Program synthesis refers to the process of automatically generating source code or software programs to meet specified requirements.
-It is a powerful technique that aims to automate the software development process, saving time and effort for developers.
+\textbf{Code understanding.} In contrast to code summarization, which focuses on automatically generating human-readable descriptions from source code, code understanding involves a deep analysis of source code to comprehend its logic, structure, functionality, and dependencies, as well as understanding the programming languages, frameworks, and libraries used~\cite{shen2022benchmarking}.
+LLMs can assist in code understanding by leveraging their powerful natural language processing capabilities to interpret code-related text, such as comments and documentation~\cite{wang2023codet5+,kanade2020learning}.
+They aid developers in grasping code functionality, identifying dependencies, and generating relevant code documentation~\cite{shen2022benchmarking,ma2023scope}.
+Through their ability to comprehend both code and natural language, LLMs enhance the efficiency and accuracy of code understanding, empowering developers to maintain, optimize, and integrate code effectively~\cite{kanade2020learning}.

+\textbf{Program synthesis.} Program synthesis is the automated process of generating code that satisfies a given specification or set of constraints, emphasizing the derivation of functional properties of the code~\cite{chen2017towards,chen2021latent,manna1980deductive,srivastava2010program,parisotto2016neuro}.
+It differs from code generation, which primarily translates higher-level representations into target code without necessarily deriving its functionality from scratch~\cite{siddiq2023lightweight,zhang2023self,zheng2023codegeex}.
 Several studies have demonstrated that LLMs can be used for program synthesis tasks.
 LLMs have a significant impact on program synthesis due to their advanced language understanding and generation capabilities.
 LLMs can effectively interpret natural language descriptions, code comments, and requirements, and then generate corresponding code snippets that fulfill the given specifications.
-This helps developers in rapidly prototyping code and automating repetitive coding tasks~\cite{kuznia2022less,gandhi2023natural}.
+This helps developers rapidly prototype code and automate repetitive coding tasks~\cite{kuznia2022less,gandhi2023natural}.
 When applied to program synthesis, LLMs enhance productivity and reduce the burden on developers by automating the code-writing process based on high-level input~\cite{jain2022jigsaw}.
 Their ability to understand the nuances of both natural language and programming languages makes them valuable tools in advancing the field of SE and streamlining the development lifecycle.

-\textbf{API (Application Programming Interface) call related.} In semantic parsing for executable tasks, systems translate natural language into machine-interpretable programs following API specifications, i.e., API calls.
-The use of LLMs in this context, especially with limited data, poses challenges in constraining generated content~\cite{hu2022context,shin2021constrained,parikh2020totto}.
-Wang \ea~\cite{wang2023measuring} investigated constraint violations in task-oriented discourse-to-API generation, defining fine-grained metrics and analyzing errors in state-of-the-art LLMs.
-They explored two mitigation strategies, Semantic Retrieval Demonstration (SRD) and API-aware Constraint Decoding (API-CD), which were found effective in improving the quality of generated API calls but require cautious implementation due to complexity and latency.